This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Wool vs. Wool Blend Clothing

+A lot of merino wool clothing, especially that marketed to outdoor adventurers, is not 100% wool.
 Instead, it’s often a blend of merino wool and synthetic fibers (such as polyester).

 Why?

 However, as the percentage of synthetic fabric goes higher, the less you’re getting the merino wool benefits.
+It’s always a good idea to check the percentage of wool in a garment!
+Sometimes the lower wool / higher synthetic blends are more affordable, but not always.

 Browsing for more gear for your outdoor adventures?
 Check out our guides to hiking and camping gear for men and women, plus our guide to women’s winter camping gear.

-Our Favorite Merino Wool Clothing
+Our Favorite Merino Wool Clothes

-I’ve been testing out various merino wool brands over the past few years.
+I’ve been testing out various merino wool clothes brands over the past few years.
 Overall I’ve been thrilled, but not every purchase was a win.

 We got a small group of testers to try even more merino wool products.
 Here are some of the merino wool clothes we tried, listed by brand name in alphabetical order.